cloudfoundry/notifications/README.md

 #### Running locally

 The application can be run locally by executing the `./bin/run` script.
 This script will look for a file called `./bin/env/development` to load environment variables.
 Setting the `TEST_MODE` env var to true will disable the requirement for a running SMTP server.

+#### Running tests

+Docker is needed to run tests.
+To get the required image, change into the `docker` directory and run `docker-compose up -d`.
+If this is successful `docker ps` should show a mariadb image running on port 3306 and mysql should have a database called `notifications_test`.

+Move up a directory to the root of the project and run `./bin/test` to run tests.